 Over medium-heat, combine the flour and the butter in a saucepan.
 Whisk this mixture until smooth.

-Once the mixture is smooth, add both the Turkey stock (or Chicken Broth) and the Woodchuck® Winter Cider with continuous stirring.
+Once the mixture is smooth, add both the Turkey stock (or Chicken Broth) and the Woodchuck® Winter Chill with continuous stirring.
 Add the parsley, and a dash of salt and pepper.
 Continue to stir and let cook for 4-5 minutes.

 Find your finest gravy boat, fill with the mouth-watering gravy, and stick right on your Thanksgiving table!